Tulare is located in the California Central Valley (the “bread basket”) – so summers can still be quite warm, or should we say HOT, even in September.

 3 Yosemite Campgrounds are located next to the Merced River (inside spectacular Yosemite Valley)

-Way up in the Yosemite high country which is only open a few months outta the year, the beautiful Tuolumne Meadows Campground is located next to lush meadows and the scenic Tuolumne River.
-All Yosemite campsites must be reserved well in advance, so click the links above – if you are serious about a Yosemite camping trip.
+Way up in the Yosemite high country, which is only open a few months outta the year, the beautiful Tuolumne Meadows Campground is located next to lush meadows and the scenic Tuolumne River.
+All Yosemite campsites must be reserved well in advance, so visit links above – if you are serious about a Yosemite camping trip anytime soon.

 STANISLAUS RIVER: The Sonora Pass, the fishing is very decent way back in this granite gorge.
-The highway 108 is only open a few months outta the year, due to snow & rock slides – so time is of the essence.
-Summer time that is.
+Highway 108 is only open a few months outta the year, due to deep snow & rock slides – so time is of the essence.
+Summer time is prime vacation weather up here.
 Several campgrounds are located right on the river, or on the major feeder streams.
 Or you can opt for secluded primitive camping on the back roads.
 Find Sonora camping in Stanislaus National Forest.

 YUBA RIVER: The biggest play time river in the northern Gold Country, this runs along Hwy 49 near Downieville and also has a major South Fork for the best swimming holes and primitive camping in this region.
 Tubing, rafting, kayaking, fishing, camping, gold panning, you name it, Yuba has it.
-Look for more on the South Yuba Recreation map, or Plumas National Forest map.
+Look for more on the South Yuba Recreation Map, or the USDA issued Tahoe National Forest Map

-FEATHER RIVER: The top fishing river in the Lassen – Lake Oville area.
+FEATHER RIVER: Top fishing river in the Lassen to Oroville area.
 Chester and Lake Almanor in the upper reaches.
 High Bridge Campground is nice paved-camp-site camping; a forested spot where you can fish 2 rivers on the same day.
 A Plumas NF or Lassen NF map would be quite helpful for this region.
-Lower down the mountain, lower Feather Rivers which include all 4 forks which feed Lake Oroville – West Fork, North Fork, Middle Fork Feather, and the South Fork.
-Lots of waterways to explore in between Chico and Quincy.
+Lower down the mountain, lower Feather Rivers which include all 4 forks which feed Lake Oroville – West Fork (Paradise, CA), North Fork, Middle Fork Feather, (Berry Creek, CA) and the South Fork (Lumpkin).
+Lots of waterways and creeks worth exploring in between Chico and the mountain town of Quincy.